RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Methodology

-\paragraph{Physics-driven Local Parameterization.} Inspired by recent work~\citep{qian2024gaussianavatars, xu2024gaussian}, we bind each 3D Gaussian to a face on the robot's kinematic mesh and drive its motion using a physics simulator.
-Our approach decomposes each Gaussian's properties into dynamic local-to-world properties and static, learnable properties.
-The dynamic properties, which include its origin $T_i(t)$, orientation $R_i(t)$, and scaling factor $k_i(t)$, are derived from the mesh vertices after they are transformed by link poses from the MuJoCo engine~\citep{todorov2012mujoco}.
-The static properties consist of the learnable local attributes ($\mu_j, r_j, s_j$, color, and opacity), which are combined with the dynamic properties for rendering:
+\paragraph{Physics-driven Local Parameterization.} While inspired by recent advances in rigged avatars~\citep{qian2024gaussianavatars, xu2024gaussian}, we introduce a critical adaptation for rigid-body robotic systems.
+Unlike Linear Blend Skinning (LBS)~\citep{li2017learning} models that often introduce non-rigid artifacts, we drive the motion using the robot's forward kinematics to strictly maintain piecewise rigidity.
+Specifically, we bind each 3D Gaussian $j$ to a specific face $i$ on the kinematic mesh.
+This allows us to decompose the Gaussian properties into dynamic, pose-dependent states and learnable, static attributes.
+The dynamic properties consist of the local origin $T_i(t)$ and orientation $R_i(t)$, which are determined by the link poses obtained from the MuJoCo engine~\citep{todorov2012mujoco} at time $t$.
+The static properties are defined as learnable local offsets that include position $\mu_j$, rotation $r_j$, scale $s_j$, color, and opacity.
+The final world-space state of a Gaussian for rendering is computed as:

-This hybrid parameterization ensures physically-plausible motion via the rigid body structure, while simultaneously allowing for the capture of subtle geometric and appearance details through the optimization of local attributes.
+where $\mu'_j(t)$, $r'_j(t)$, and $s'_j(t)$ denote the world-space parameters.
+This ensures that all Gaussians anchored to the same link inherit a collective rigid transformation, while the learnable offsets $\mu_j, r_j$ provide the degrees of freedom necessary to reconstruct complex surface geometries that exceed the resolution of the proxy URDF mesh.

-\paragraph{Binding-Aware Adaptive Densification.} To represent high-frequency details, we adapt the density control from 3DGS~\citep{kerbl20233d} with two binding-aware modifications, similar to strategies for rigged avatars~\citep{qian2024gaussianavatars}.
-Binding inheritance ensures that new primitives created during densification inherit the parent face index from their progenitor.
-Additionally, a binding-preservation constraint modifies the standard pruning process to retain at least one Gaussian per face, which helps to prevent visual holes on occluded surfaces.
-These adaptations are essential for maintaining the model's structural integrity during optimization.
+\paragraph{Binding-Aware Adaptive Densification.} To capture high-frequency surface details while respecting the robot's rigid structure, we adapt the density control mechanism of 3DGS~\citep{kerbl20233d} through two binding-aware modifications.
+First, we implement binding inheritance, ensuring that newly densified primitives automatically inherit the face index of their progenitor.
+This anchoring mechanism preserves piecewise rigid motion by preventing Gaussians from drifting away from their designated kinematic links during splitting or cloning.
+Second, we introduce a structural preservation constraint that prevents the pruning of the final Gaussian associated with any mesh face.
+This safeguard is critical for maintaining the geometric integrity of the robotic structure, effectively eliminating visual "holes" that might otherwise emerge during large-scale articulated movements.
+Together, these adaptations ensure that the optimization process yields a high-fidelity representation that strictly adheres to the robot's physical configuration and topological constraints.